terrychendev/languify/README.md

 ## Getting started
-- Pull the `.css` files from the `/library` folder
 - Load the css file for the desired language onto your page
 - Write languified words by using `<span>` tags with special classes
 - Documentation for special classes found in `/index.html`
-- Yes, just like font awesome!
+- Yes, it's just like font awesome!
-- Tip:
+- Fun tip for developers:
     - Let end-users dynamically switch languages to whatever they like
     - Simply use javascript events to swap out the loaded css file with another